 Technology is always changing and what is current and accurate today may be literally out-of-date and inaccurate tomorrow.
 And when it comes to the current state of flux in the auto industry, nothing is more true.

-• Before moving on, are you sure one of these is your symbol??
-If yes, then read on.
+Before continuing, is one of these truly your symbol??
+If yes, continue on below.

 ——————————————————————-